weyoss/redis-smq/README.md

 consumer.run();
 ```

-When a `message handler` receives a message, in order to acknowledge it, you invoke the callback function, without arguments (see the example above).
+From your `message handler`, when you receive a message, in order to acknowledge it, you can invoke the callback function, without arguments as shown the example above.

 Message acknowledgment informs the MQ that a given message has been successfully consumed.

-If an error occurred while processing a message, it can be unacknowledged by passing the error to the callback function.
+If an error occurred while processing a message, you can unacknowledge it by passing the error to the callback function.

 By default, unacknowledged messages are re-queued and delivered again unless **message retry threshold** is exceeded.
 Then the messages are moved to **dead-letter queue (DLQ)**.

 A `dead-letter queue` is a system generated queue that holds all messages that couldn't be processed or can not be delivered to consumers.

-By default, RedisSMQ does not store acknowledged and dead-lettered message to save disk space, memory usage, and also to increase message processing performance.
+By default, RedisSMQ does not store acknowledged and dead-lettered messages for saving disk and memory space, and also to increase message processing performance.
 If you need such feature, you can enable it from your [configuration](/docs/configuration.md) object.

 See [Consumer Reference](docs/api/consumer.md) for more details.